 Which are the treatment methods available for rheumatoid arthritis?

-Some of the treatment methods available for rheumatoid arthritis are medications, surgical intervention, physical exercises, sufficient rest, healthy diet, etc.
+Some of the treatment methods available for rheumatoid arthritis are medications, surgical intervention, physical exercises, sufficient rest, a healthy diet, etc.

 Other treatment options for rheumatoid arthritis include surgical intervention to replace painful, damaged joints.
-Certain lifestyle changes may be adopted to relieve the symptoms of arthritis, and improve the range of motion of the damaged joints.
+Certain lifestyle changes may be adopted to relieve the symptoms of arthritis and improve the range of motion of the damaged joints.
 Regular exercises that are joint-friendly can help in maintaining flexibility and strengthen the muscles to provide good support to the joints.